proceduralia/proceduralia.github.io/_posts/2017-12-31-albums-for-a-year.md

   - spotify
   - music
   - literature
+hide: false
 ---
 ![pirandello](/assets/images/pirandello2.png){:class="img-responsive"}
 Luigi Pirandello was an outstanding author, whose writings shine in the history of European literature.
 Apart from a considerable number of plays and novels, he wrote also many _novelle_, (not too) short stories gathered in the collection _Novelle per un anno_ ("Novelle for a year").

 _Novelle per un anno_ is a masterpiece: some 250 stories written in more than 50 years compose a wonderful exploration of human nature through umorism, sadness and deep thoughts.

 Pirandello's original idea was to write a short story for each day of the year,